MrBendji/Marketing_Strategy_Segmentation/README.md

 ## Data Preprocessing

 In the data preprocessing stage, we prepare the dataset for clustering and analysis.
-This includes handling missing values, encoding categorical variables, scaling numerical features, and addressing outliers.
+This includes handling missing values, scaling numerical features, and addressing outliers.

 ---